Here are answers to frequently asked questions about the online format across a variety of topics:

 The online format does have a few differences: a flexible 12- to 36-month duration and, of course, the chance to use innovative technology to learn valuable skills in virtual communications.

 Furthermore, it is important to note that, unlike its on-campus counterpart, the online format is open to all students, including those who completed more than 12.0 credits of accounting in their undergraduate studies.
 Students who enter the online format with an accounting-heavy background will receive a personalized curriculum that incorporates additional business coursework and/or waivers for courses they have already completed.
 In these situations, the total credit hours may be less than the program's standard 45-hour format.
 For more information, and to discuss how the online curriculum can be modified to suit your particular situation, contact us directly at email@example.com or 919-962-3209.

 When will classes begin?

-Starting in 2018, there are four start dates -- January, March, June and September.
+There are four start dates -- January, March, June and September.
 Students will attend a required Orientation and Leadership Immersion event in Chapel Hill prior to the start of classes.